This document is an attempt to answer the most frequently asked questions regarding how to deal with informal and formal parent complaints.

 Q: What do I do if a parent complains about me to my administrator?

 First, this can be a stressful situation (especially if the parent does not speak with you directly first) and it’s important to get support from your Site Rep, colleagues, grade level, department, BHS SLC, the BFT office, etc. It is important to know that your administration has the explicit goal of trying to resolve the complaint at the site level and at the informal stage of the process.

 If a parent registers an informal complaint (an email, a phone call, in person) with the principal, vice-principal or other supervisor, the administrator should strongly request that the parent speak directly with the teacher.
-The administrator should also contact the teacher to provide information, and should forward any relevant emails.
+BFT believes that the administrator should also contact the teacher to provide information, and should forward any relevant emails.
 The goal should be for the teacher and the parent to talk directly, strengthen communication and address any concerns.

 Teachers should meet in person with parents who have strong concerns (one meeting should be enough to resolve most concerns).
 You have the right to ask an administrator to attend any meeting you have with a parent if this is something you want and something that would be supportive.

 If you are meeting with a parent who has a strong concern we recommend always having another person (the administrator, a colleague, a counselor, etc.) at the meeting.
 We strongly recommend that you do not meet with an escalated parent by yourself.

 Q: Can my administrator require me to meet with the administrator and the parent about a parent complaint?

 No. Your administrator can always require you to meet with the administrator regarding a parent concern, but cannot require you to meet with the administrator and the parent.

 Q: What happens if the concern cannot be resolved?